 From time to time, the Foundation receives charitable gift annuities in which donors contribute assets and receive a promise of payment for life.
 At the end of an agreement's term, the remaining assets are available for the Foundation's use.
 The portion of the gifts attributable to the present value of the future benefits to be received by the Foundation are recorded in the statements of activities as a contribution without donor restrictions in the period the trust is established.
-During 2021, the Foundation received assets under such arrangements totaling \$50,000.
-No such assets were received during 2020.
-Total assets held under such arrangements were \$263,487 and \$213,487 at December 31, 2021 and 2020, respectively, and are included within investments on the statements of financial position.
+During 2022 and 2021, the Foundation received assets under such arrangements totaling \$110,000 and \$50,000, respectively.
+Total assets held under such arrangements were \$393,551 and \$283,551 at December 31, 2022 and 2021, respectively, and are included within investments on the statements of financial position.
 On an annual basis, the Foundation revalues the liability based on actuarial assumptions.
-The present value of the estimated future payments was \$147,902 and \$124,046 at December 31, 2021 and 2020, respectively, calculated utilizing a discount rate at the original date of the instrument (ranging from 2.9% to 6.7%) and applicable mortality tables.
+The present value of the estimated future payments was \$196,924 and \$147,902 at December 31, 2022 and 2021, respectively, calculated utilizing a discount rate at the original date of the instrument (ranging from 1.8% to 6.7%) and applicable mortality tables.